Customer and Product Data Act

 The Government has established a consumer data right through the Customer and Product Data Act 2025.
-The Act establishes an economy-wide framework to enable greater access to, and sharing of, customer and product data between businesses.
+The Act establishes a framework for data portability which, when applied to specific sectors through regulations, will allow customers in that sector to digitally share specific types of data (such as transaction history) and initiate specific actions (such as payments) with third parties.
 This gives individuals and businesses greater choice and control over their data.

 On this page